Many people don’t know that Google Drive is also a business product. It is a part of Google Workspace, the business version of Gmail.

 3. Back up employees’ local files to the cloud

-Part of the process when setting up a PC or a Mac for an employee can be to install and configure Google’s Drive File Stream application.
+When setting up a PC or a Mac for an employee, part of the process can be to install and configure Google’s Drive File Stream application.

-If the employee’s computer breaks, is lost or is stolen—or if the employee quits—all the backed up files will be accessible on Google Drive.
+If the employee’s computer breaks, or is lost or stolen — or if the employee quits — all the backed-up files will be accessible on Google Drive.

 4. Reduce IT costs associated with PC or Mac setup and maintenance